jdewinne/community-plugins/tool-deployit-plugins/repository-migration/README.md

 # Installation #

 1. Unzip the content of the distribution zip file (deployit-repository-migration-${version}-distribution.zip) in your deployit server installation.
-    * the `bin` directory should include now 2 new files migrate.sh & migrate.cmd
+    * the `bin` directory should include now 2 new files: `migrate.sh` and `migrate.cmd`;
-    * the `plugins` directory should include now the repository-migration-${version}.jar
+    * the `lib` directory should include now the repository-migration-${version}.jar;
-    * a new `sample` directory
+    * a new `sample` directory.
-2. If necessary, copy the jdbc drivers to the lib/ directory if your repository is plugged on a RDBMS (eg: ojdbc6.jar if your database is Oracle)
+2. If necessary, copy the jdbc drivers to the lib/ directory if your repository is plugged on a RDBMS (eg: ojdbc6.jar if your database is Oracle).

 # Execution